Emam96/cookie-stand/README.md

 3. nearly 6 hours.

-## Day 2
+# Day 2

-1. easier than yesterday,
+1. easier than yesterday, did not take a lot of time.
+2. The  contractor function is way much easier that the objects literal.
+3. 3 hours maybe